 - You may pay with a MasterCard, VISA, or Discover credit card.

 You’ll receive your permanent replacement license by mail within 10 business days.
 If you don’t receive it within 14 business days, the DMV recommends contacting them by:

 - Using the Online Duplicate Driver License Contact form.

 - Contacting your local DMV office.

 You can replace a lost North Carolina license while out of state or on military assignment online as long as you meet the same criteria as listed above.
 (See “Replace Your Lost or Stolen NC License, Permit, or ID” above to learn how to apply online.)

 Military and Early Renewal

-If you’re a military member or dependent and you’re within 6 months of license expiration, you can go ahead and apply for early license renewal by mail.
+If you’re a military member or dependent you can go ahead and apply for early license.